j0Shi82/last-war-manager/README.md

   - Hide all achieved technologies
 - **MESSAGES**
   - Ability to browse through messages with arrow keys
+  - Direkt links to combat and spy reports from the message root folder
 - **GALAXY**
   - Sending spy drones from the galaxy view
   - Ability to browse through the galaxy using the arrow keys
+- **OBSERVATIONS**
+  - Ability to sort obervations by coords